 Potatoes take up high quantities of potassium as it has multiple fundamental functions in growing potatoes.
 A lack of potassium could affect the crop’s yield, size, and even quality.

 Potassium also plays a major role in the metabolic process as well as reducing disease risk.

 Nitrogen is the most important nutrient when growing potatoes as it significantly affects their growth.
 You need to ensure suitable amounts of nitrogen to achieve high yields, especially at the first stage of vegetative growth.

 Although, you should also be careful not to add excessive amounts of nitrogen.
 Excessive nitrogen delays tuber maturity, which, in turn, affects yield.
 It also negatively affects the crop’s skin conditions.

 Since potatoes require well-drained soil, nitrogen management can be hard as it easily leashes through the soil.
-Therefore, nitrogen application is recommended during the growing season.
+Therefore, nitrogen fertilizer application is recommended during the growing season.

 Phosphorus is important in encouraging early root development and tuber formation.
 Even with soil that is packed with phosphorus, other factors can lead to phosphorus deficiencies.